What Do Retirement Plans Provide When a Contributor Dies?

 Retraite Québec considers your

-de facto (common law) spouse to be the person with whom you have been living in a conjugal relationship for:
+de facto (common law) spouse to be the person with whom you have been living in a conjugal relationship for, as the case may be:

 The amount of a surviving spouse's pension varies according to the following factors: